stevegrunwell/code-review-for-me-and-you/slides.md

 * A PR consists of one branch compared to a base branch
     - Branches can also exist across forks on GitHub
 * Typically, branches will be merged into "master" or "develop" (varies by workflow)
-* Review the changes, then click "Create pull request" to get text editor to provide a title + description of the changes
+* Review the changes, then click "Create pull request" to get text editor to provide a descriptive title + description of the changes

 ----